segraef/Template/.azuredevops/pull_request_template/branches/dev.md

 ## Checklist

 - [ ] I'm sure there are no other open Pull Requests for the same update/change.
-- [ ] My corresponding Pipelines / Checks run clean and green without any errors or warnings.
 - [ ] My code follows the style guidelines of this project.
-- [ ] I have commented my code, particularly in hard-to-understand areas.
+- [ ] I have commented my code, particularly in hard-to-understand areas (if necessary).
 - [ ] I have made corresponding changes to the documentation (readme).
 - [ ] I did format my code.